anushreejha/VerbToneAI/README.md

 ### 6. Asking the Date:

-On giving any suitable command such as *"what's the date today"* or *"tell me the date"*, Galena will tell you the current current.
+On giving any suitable command such as *"what's the date today"* or *"tell me the date"*, Galena will tell you the current date.

 ### 7. For News Headlines: